-In the first system, cas9D10A mutant is developed from the CAS9 encoding gene.
-This mutant can not cleave both strands of the DNA. instead, cas9D10A can recognise the gRNA and cleaves only a single strand of the target DNA.
+In the first system, the cas9D10A mutant is developed from the CAS9 encoding gene.
+This mutant can’t cleave both strands of the DNA.
+Instead, cas9D10A can recognize the gRNA and cleaves only a single strand of the target DNA.

 What is the benefit of this mutant?
-Well, it increases the precision of the gene editing.
+Well, it increases the precision of gene editing.
 It allows only high-fidelity homologous direct repair of the single-stranded gap reduces the deletion-insertion mutation chance into the gnome.

-In short, cas9D10A variant does not allow the non-homologous end joining.
+In short, the cas9D10A variant does not allow the non-homologous end-joining.

 The second system is the normal function of CRISPR-CAS9.
 None of the sequences is mutated for CAS9 proteins.
 We had already discussed the CRISPR-CAS9 system and how normal CAS9 works.

 The third system depends on dCas9.
 The dCas9 is called as nuclease deficient CAS9.
 Some mutations are artificially introduced into the RuvC and HNH domains lead to suppressing the function of nuclease.